gaelzarco/obxvault/gx/Graphics Rendering Pipeline.md

 ## Chapter 2
 ### 2.1 Architecture
-The pipeline stages execute in parallel with each stage dependent upon thr result of the previous stage.
+The pipeline stages execute in parallel with each stage dependent upon the result of the previous stage.

 Four main stages:
 1. Application